GRAINS-Wheat up on export business; corn, soy firm ahead of USDA data

 "Even if we come in above trade expectations on winter wheat plantings, we still have to keep an eye on the weather," Reilly said.

-Commodity funds hold a net short position in CBOT wheat futures, leaving the market vulnerable to short-covering.

-Corn and soybean futures were steady to firmer on positioning ahead of the USDA's reports and uncertainty about South American crop prospects.
+Corn and soybean futures firmed on positioning ahead of the USDA's reports and uncertainty about South American crop prospects.

 Brazilian food supply and statistics agency Conab lowered its estimate of Brazil's 2021/22 soybean crop to 140.5 million tonnes, from 142.8 million previously.
 Conab was more conservative than private consultancies, which last week cut soy output projections by much larger volumes.